gleam-lang/website/getting-started.md

 ## Testing Gleam Online

 Gleam can be tested on [Gitpod](https://gitpod.io/#https://github.com/codec-abc/gitpod-gleam).
-The environment come with Erlang and Elixir.
-The port 3000 is also exposed if you want to run a Web server.
+The environment comes with Erlang and Elixir.
+The port 3000 is also exposed if you want to run a web server.

 ---